-ondergraduate programme - 3 Qualification Grades Subjects required Subjects not accepted EPQ Alternative offer (if applicable) Contextual Alternative offer (if applicable) GCE A level AAB-ABB General Studies Applicants taking the Extended Project Qualification (EPQ) will also be made an alternative offer one grade below the standard offer, conditional on an A grade in the EPQ.
+Qualification Grades Subjects required Subjects not accepted EPQ Alternative offer (if applicable) Contextual Alternative offer (if applicable) GCE A level AAB-ABB History or a related subject.
+General Studies Applicants taking the Extended Project Qualification (EPQ) will also be made an alternative offer one grade below the standard offer, conditional on an A grade in the EPQ.
 Humanities supports contextual admission.
 A typical offer for an applicant qualifying as contextual is BBB from 3 A levels or the equivalent from alternative qualifications.